Web3-Builders-Alliance/sui-course/week1/README.md

 ## Swap USDC -> ETH

 The swap function returns an object, which requires handling.
-Please write use the TS SDK to handle it.
+Please use the TS SDK to handle it.

 Below we will provide the signature of the Move call.